h2oai/h2o-3/h2o-docs/new_look_docs/includes/_Flow.rst

 .. figure:: ../images/Flow_REST_docs.png
    :alt: REST API documentation
-   :figclass: align-center

-   *REST API documentation*

 Before getting started with H2O Flow, make sure you understand the different cell modes.
+(Refer to `Understanding Cell Modes`_.)
 Certain actions can only be performed when the cell is in a specific mode.

 Using Flows
 -----------